-Major Risks (enhancement of competitiveness) Major Opportunities (expansion of earning opportunities) SDGs Material Issues Climate Change Decreased demand for coal fuel due to GHG emissions regulations, etc. Promotion of renewable energy business and environmentally conscious business, etc. 9 minima 13 mm (a) (b) (c) Water Resources Continuity risks for business involving production processes in water shortage areas, etc. Promotion of water supply and sewerage/freshwater generation business to contribute to addressing water issues around the world, etc. 6 minimum 9 minimum 12 minimum CO (b) 🙆 🚱 Biodiversity Impact of shortage of raw materials due to destruction of natural ecosystems, reputation loss due to manifestation of adverse impacts, etc. Creation and development of business opportunities by maintaining and protecting ecosystems, improvement of employee motivation, etc. 14 finance 15 fine (b) (c) (d) Environmental Pollution Reputation loss and decreased trust due to the occurrence of environmental problems, etc. Development and stability of business through harmonious coexistence with the global environment, etc. 12 months (14 minute) 15 minute (15 minute) (b) (c) (d) Resource Use Business continuity risk due to the loss of the public value of forests, etc. Expansion of forest management business by securing and using sustainable forest resources, etc. 12 ACCOUNTS AND STATE OF THE ST (b) (c) (c) Human Rights Hollowing out of human resources, reputation loss and decreased trust as a result of human rights violation, etc. Development and stability of local communities and business through harmonious coexistence with local residents, etc. 8 SIGNE STATE 10 SERVICE STATE 10 SERVICE STATE ● ● III ⊕ Work Health and Safety/Health and Productivity Management Decreased labor productivity, hollowing out of human resources, and business continuity risk due to inappropriate risk management, etc. Improvement of labor productivity and employee motivation by giving due consideration to health, etc. 3 minutes 8 minutes and ♠ ♠ Human Resources Management labor productivity, decreased motivation of employees, and business continuity risk due to lack of appropriate measures and inappropriate working environment, etc. Human resources retention, enhanced labor productivity, increase in employee motivation, and opportunities to enter new business areas through providing appropriate human resource development programs and realizing a fulfilling working environment, etc. 4 min 5 min 8 min min 10 min 16 min 16 min 16 min 16 min 17 min 17 min 18 (4) Supply Chains Business continuity risk and reputation loss as a result of the occurrence of problems related to the environment, human resources and labor practices in supply chains, etc. Development and stability of business by resilient value chains, etc. 10 mm.
-12 (a) (ii) (b) Industrial/ Technological Innovation Deterioration of existing business and hollowing out of human resources as a result of the shift to ICT, the disappearance of borders for all industries, and complexity, etc. Enhancement of existing business and creation of new business models through the shift to ICT, etc. 9 militaria (3) Healthcare Medical malpractice-related risks, etc. Improvement of access to better medical care, enhancement of efforts to respond to increased demand for drugs, etc. 3 #### the Car Local infrastructure/ Community Planning Business continuity risks as a result of the occurrence of problems related to the environment, human resources and labor practices at sites of urban development and infrastructure construction, etc. Promotion of urban development and infrastructure projects mainly in emerging countries, etc. 1 hard 9 minutes 11 minutes 11 minutes 12 mi (4)
+Major Risks (enhancement of competitiveness) Major Opportunities (expansion of earning opportunities) SDGs Material Issues Climate Change Promotion of renewable energy business and environmentally conscious business, etc. 7 community 9 community 13 community 13 community 13 community 14 community 14 community 15 comm (a) (b) (b) (c) Water Resources processes in water shortage areas, etc. Promotion of water supply and sewerage/freshwater generation business to contribute to addressing water issues around the world, etc. 6 BALLACION 9 MODEL MODELLA 12 EXPRINGED CONTROL CONTR (a) (b) (b) (c) Biodiversity of natural ecosystems, reputation loss due to Creation and development of business opportunities by maintaining and protecting ecosystems, improvement of employee motivation, etc. 14 timen 15 time (a) (b) Environmental Pollution Reputation loss and decreased trust due to the occurrence of environmental problems, etc. Development and stability of business through harmonious coexistence with the global environment, etc. 12 REPORTED TO THE PROPERTY OF (a) (b) Resource Use Business continuity risk due to the loss of the public value of forests, etc. Expansion of forest management business by securing and using sustainable forest resources, etc. 12 REPORTED THE HILL MARKET TO SHARE THE HILL MARKET TO SHARE THE HILL MARKET TO SHARE THE HILL MARKET THE HIL (a) (b) Human Rights Development and stability of local communities and business through harmonious coexistence with local residents, etc. 8 HONNING COURTS 10 HONDS 1 HO ♠ (((((((((((((((((( Work Health and Safety/Health and Productivity Management Improvement of labor productivity and employee motivation by giving due consideration to health, etc. 3 mention B miner cont.
+One (A) Human Resources Management labor productivity, decreased motivation of employees, and business continuity risk due to lack of appropriate measures and inappropriate working environment, etc. Human resources retention, enhanced labor productivity, increase in employee motivation, and opportunities to enter new business areas through providing appropriate human resource development programs and realizing a fulfilling working environment, etc. 4 maris 5 mari 8 minumani 10 mari \$\frac{1}{4}\$ \$\frac (4) Supply Chains Business continuity risk and reputation loss as a result of the occurrence of problems related to the environment, human resources and labor practices in supply chains, etc. Development and stability of business by resilient value chains, etc. 10 NINGEL 12 REPORTED 4 + (a) (iii) (iii) Industrial/ Technological Innovation Enhancement of existing business and creation of new business models through the shift to ICT, etc. 9 mean manara (((((((((( Healthcare Medical malpractice-related risks, etc. Improvement of access to better medical care, enhancement of efforts to respond to increased demand for drugs, etc. 2 mm 3 administration - When the contract of the contract o Promotion of urban development and infrastructure projects mainly in emerging countries, etc. 1 Wester 9 Westerstein 11 Harman 12 Transport 1 Transp (h) (1)